 The Many Uses of Cats' Claws

 A cat's claws are versatile, multi-purpose tools.
 Cats use their retractable claws every day, for climbing, scratching, pouncing, turning, balancing, or defending themselves against other cats, dogs, predators, even humans who might try to harm them.
 Cats do not scratch furniture with malicious intent.
-Scratching is part of their regular self-maintenance program to keep their claws nice and sharp for self-defense.
+Scratching is part of their regular self-maintenance program to keep their claws sharp and healthy.

 Positive Tips to Consider